The Ultimate Vegetarian Guide to Tbilisi

 Wine Line Cellar

 The least expensive sit down meal that we had during our time in Tbilisi was Wine Line Cellar.
-Lobio, Adjarian khachapuri and aubergine walnut spread rolls for 20 GEL (less than £7) and it fed the two of us.
+Lobio, Adjarian khachapuri and aubergine walnut spread rolls for 20 GEL (less than £7 on 2023) and it fed the two of us.

 Radio Cafe